-Based off a system developed by Goldratt.
+The Theory of Constraints is based on a system developed by Goldratt in the year 1984.
 His book, The Goal, describes a process of ongoing continuous improvement.

-3 Basic Measures are more indicative of they systems than Machine efficiency, equipment utilization, downtime or balanced plants.
+3 Basic Measures are more indicative of the systems than Machine Efficiency, equipment utilization, downtime, or balanced plants.

 - Operational Expenses

-The underlying premise of theory of constraints is that organizations can be measured and controlled by variations on three measures: throughput, operational expense, and inventory.
+The premise of the theory of constraints is that organizations can measure and control variations based on three factors: throughput, operational expense, and inventory.
 According to the Theory of Constraints, the goal of a company is to make money.

 Most constraints are NOT physical.
-They are the result of policies.
+They are the result of company practices.

-Thus, you should focus your energy on decreasing operating expense, inventory, and investment while increasing through put.
-This mindset should be applied to the complete enterprise, so the critical constraint can be identified and exploited.
+Thus, you should focus your energy on lowering operating expenses, inventory, and investment while increasing throughput.
+This mindset should be applied to the entire operation to identify and expand the critical constraint.

-Define goals of the company along with metrics for critical measures.
+Define the goals of the company along with metrics for critical measures.

 Some Key Pieces

-- Bottlenecks: watch these, try to eliminate.
+- Bottlenecks: watch these and try to eliminate them.
 Beware of additional lost productivity due to NIGO or poor quality.